The original Aldgate East opened in 1884 but when the London Underground system was expanded, the entire station was moved 150 metres east.

 Meridian TV Studios was part of The Television Centre in Southampton, England which it shared with TVS and Southern.
-It was demolished in 2008.

 The National Gas Turbine Establishment (NGTE Pyestock) in Fleet was once the UK’s focal site for developing and testing gas turbines and jet engines.